Request A Free Consultation

 At Hastings and Hastings, helping accident injury victims is all we do.
 Your initial consultation is always with an experienced, Arizona licensed attorney.
 Call our law firm today for a free consultation to see if you have a case.
 When your case settles, our discount fee puts more money in your pocket.
 Most car accident attorneys charge 33.3%-45% of your settlement, which we don’t think is fair.
 Don’t settle for anything less: call Hastings and Hastings today at 480-706-1100 if you have been injured in an accident.

-Time Limit to File a Claim in Arizona
+What is the Time Limit to File a Claim in Arizona?

 If you’ve been injured in a Phoenix car accident, it’s important to be aware of the time limit for filing a claim in Arizona.
 In most cases, you will have two years from the date of the accident to take legal action.